Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.publish.rst

 Description
 -----------

-Publishes results to the distributed file system (or Cloud storage), or the results location, or echoes strings as inputs to the subsequent nodes in the workflow
+Publishes results to the distributed file system (or Cloud storage), or the results location, or echoes strings as inputs to the subsequent nodes in the workflow.

 Usage
 -----